 Power of Attorney

 Before you make any big decisions or sign any contracts, you’ll likely need to establish power of attorney between you and your deployed spouse.
 Essentially, giving someone power of attorney allows them to sign legal documents on your behalf.
 This is obviously critical for military members who are overseas and can’t sign things in person.
 By taking on power of attorney for your spouse, you can be ready to sign on the dotted line as soon as necessary to make sure you don’t miss out on the home you want.
+This is made even easier now that some law firms are now using online document management software similar to FileCenter’s DMS, so no matter where you are, you can receive the documents you need to secure your home.

 Once you’ve established power of attorney, you can then begin your house search in full force.
 Sign up with Homes for Heroes and we’ll match you with a local real estate specialist who can help you find your dream home.
 We’ll also connect you with one of our mortgage specialists who can help guide you through the intricacies of the homebuying process.
 Our lending partners are intimately familiar with VA loans and take great pride in helping military families achieve their goals.